JeffVenancius/BeLL-programing-language/README.md

 ((ternary multiline))
 duck is a bird
 - ? write with "duck is a bird.".
-- ?? duck is a whale
+- ?? duck is a whale.
 - ? write with "then how can they fly?".

 ```